 - Agitation and irritability

-If the drugs being abused are anti-anxiety medications, you may get some of the same symptoms.
-But you also might see unusual levels of drowsiness, slurred speech, memory problems, clumsiness, and dizziness.
+If the drugs being abused are anti-anxiety medications, you may experience some of the same symptoms.
+In addition, might see unusual levels of drowsiness, slurred speech, memory problems, clumsiness, and dizziness.

-Having one of the symptoms alone may not suggest a problem, but if they appear in multiples, then it’s time to call our painkiller addiction treatment program in GA or a drug detox center closer to your home.
+Having one of the above symptoms alone may not suggest a drug problem, but if they appear in multiples, then it is time to call our painkiller addiction treatment program in GA.

 If you are concerned about yourself or a loved one, you might be wondering what a painkiller addiction treatment program involves.
-And while every individual situation is different, treatment does have a common set of elements you can come to expect.
+While every individual situation is different, treatment does have a common set of elements you can come to expect.
 They include:

 - Therapy (individual and group)